 - 6.1.10 The Operating Company shall include the following details in the Winter Service Plan as a minimum; - (a) liaison arrangements with Operational Partners, Relevant Organisations, Statutory Authorities to ensure the coordination of Winter Service Operations at the boundaries of the Unit, - (b) Mutual Aid arrangements with other operating companies or local authorities, - (c) the Operating Company's response times for mobilising Winter Service Plant and such other resources as shall be required to meet the requirements of this Section 6 Network Operations - Winter Service, - (d) rosters detailing the availability of all Contract Personnel required to provide the Winter Service throughout the Winter Service Period.
-The rosters shall include names, addresses and telephone numbers of the Contract Personnel listed, - (e) proposed arrangements for a proactive approach to preventing snow and ice from forming and remaining on Trunk Roads including the safe clearing of all carriageways, pedestrian and cycle facilities (as described in Schedule 2 Scope, Section 3 Inspection & Maintenance - Roads Including Landscape) of the Unit when they are covered in snow or ice, - (f) The proposed arrangements include complying with Operating Company requirements in undertaking the Winter Service on the Trunk Roads of the Unit in accordance with the snow plans of a Design Build Finance and Operate (DBFO) Contract Providers on the relevant part of the Trunk Roads of the Unit. - (g) proposed arrangements for dealing with freezing rain/rain falling on extremely cold surfaces, - (h) the type, location and procedures for the operation of snow gates in each Winter Service Plan, - (i) the arrangements for re-opening roads and snow gates within the Winter Service Plan, - processes and procedures for deciding when it is unsafe to continue with, or commence, clearing Operations, - (k) arrangements and mitigation measures for dealing with Vulnerable Locations, - (I) arrangements for controlling access to Routes in Severe Weather, and - (m) strategies for managing the effects of overhead ice forming on the Forth Road Bridge and Queensferry Crossing above the Trunk Road motorway.
+The rosters shall include names, addresses and telephone numbers of the Contract Personnel listed, - (e) proposed arrangements for a proactive approach to preventing snow and ice from forming and remaining on Trunk Roads including the safe clearing of all carriageways, pedestrian and cycle facilities (as described in Schedule 2 Scope, Section 3 Inspection & Maintenance - Roads Including Landscape) of the Unit when they are covered in snow or ice, the proposed arrangements include complying with Operating Company requirements in undertaking the Winter Service on the Trunk Roads of the Unit in accordance with the snow plans of a Design Build Finance and Operate (DBFO) Contract Providers on the relevant part of the Trunk Roads of the Unit.

+- (a) proposed arrangements for dealing with freezing rain/rain falling on extremely cold surfaces, - (b) the type, location and procedures for the operation of snow gates in each Winter Service Plan, - (c) the arrangements for re-opening roads and snow gates within the Winter Service Plan, - (d) processes and procedures for deciding when it is unsafe to continue with, or commence, clearing Operations, - (e) arrangements and mitigation measures for dealing with Vulnerable Locations, and - (f) arrangements for controlling access to Routes in Severe Weather.